 This core digital innovation course focuses on the design and management of digital innovation projects for both public sector and private sector organizations.
 Specifically, this course provides students with knowledge and skills to initiate and execute digital innovation and transformation projects in existing organizations or new start-ups.

-Internship in industry
+Internship in industry Or Thesis

 DGIN 5001 Capstone in Digital Innovation (internship students)